JaneliaSciComp/SharkViewer/README.md

 ![Picture](https://zenodo.org/badge/doi/10.5281/zenodo.10053.png)

 ##NEW
+09-26-2014 - Synapse Annotations.
+Load annotations from a separate file with format "x y z\n" for each annotation.
+You can use annotation\_parser(annotation\_text) to parse it into the format [{'x': x, 'y': y, 'z':z}, {'x': x1, 'y': y1, 'z':z1}, ..., {'x': xn, 'y': yn, 'z':zn}] and load that into the annotation property of SharkViewer.

 08-08-2014 - Three.js loader version: html/js/sharkviewer_loader.js
 If you want to use the neuron rendered from SharkViewer in another scene use this version. html/Shark\_Viewer\_Loader\_Version.html shows an example of how to use it.